Penland Wood Studio

 Measuring and marking tools

 As is the case in any teaching shop, the condition of edged tools varies.
-Students are responsible for tuning and sharpening the tools they use and are welcome to bring to classes any favorite hand tools.
-Our facility is equipped with a large spray booth for both solvent and water based finishes.
+Students are responsible for tuning and sharpening the tools they use and are welcome to bring any favorite hand tools to classes.

 Supplies and Materials